turingschool/front-end-curriculum/projects/number-guesser-doubles.md

 ## Submission Details

 * In your final PR, tag your assigned instructor.
-Also, make sure that the link to you GitHub Pages site is in the body of that PR.
+Also, make sure that the link to your GitHub Pages site is in the body of that PR.

 #### Layout comps